StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 {% endtab %}
 {% endtabs %}

 Multiple metrics can be sent in one JSON messagen via HTTP POST.
-You can also send metrics to StackState using the [StackState CLI `metric send`](/develop/reference/cli_reference.md#sts-metric-send).
 For example:

 {% tabs %}
 {% tab title="curl" %}